ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

 > Code First: Based on the business plan, API is directly coded, from which a human or machine readable document, such as a Swagger document can be generated.

 In this blog post I am using the Top-down Design First approach to facilitate API first development.
-In the last paragraph of this blog I'll briefly show an example of a Code First approach with `Springfox`
+In the last paragraph of this blog I'll briefly show an example of a Code First approach with `Springfox`.

 # API design: an example
-Suppose that we ***Ordina*** are hosting a conference where multiple technical and agile sessions will be given.
+Suppose that we, ***Ordina*** are hosting a conference where multiple technical and agile sessions will be given.
 Users can check session information and register for sessions.
-A backend service is accessed by a web application and two mobile apps.
+The backend service is accessed by a web application and two mobile apps.

 <div style="text-align: center;">
   <img src="/img/2019-09-12-API-first-development-with-OpenAPI-or-Swagger/design.png" width="40%" height="40%" target="_blank">